Cognitive Dark Matter: Measuring What AI Misses

 {\arabic{footnote}} Over the past several years, AI has made remarkable strides \cite{Krizhevsky2012-uz,Silver2018-qz,Abramson2024-wd,Brown2020-bk}.
 Benchmarks, where they exist, have increasingly become saturated: while it took close to 20 years to go from defining handwriting and speech recognition benchmarks to solving them at a human level, more recent benchmarks focusing on natural language processing and advanced reasoning have reached saturation within a period of around 2 years \cite{Kiela2021-oi}.
 The potent combination of clear definitions of success, as captured by benchmarks, and unleashing impressive amounts of compute on large-scale datasets has led to rapid advances, first in vision and language, and now in other domains, including, in particular, software programming, mathematics, and biology.

-Nevertheless, there remain clear gaps in cognitive capabilities.
-Artificial intelligence is \emph{jagged} \cite{Dell-Acqua2023-uu}: while AI systems are remarkably adept at some tasks that are very difficult for individual humans, they often stumble on seemingly innocuous tasks.
-It can be difficult to predict the boundary between what is feasible and infeasible for an AI model.
+Nevertheless, there remain clear gaps in the cognitive capabilities of AI systems.
+Artificial intelligence is \emph{jagged} \cite{Dell-Acqua2023-uu, pacchiardi2025framework, morris2026characterizing}: while AI systems are remarkably adept at some tasks that are very difficult for individual humans, they often stumble on seemingly innocuous tasks.
+They suffer from a surprising lack of generalization \cite{mancoridis2025potemkinunderstandinglargelanguage, rane2026investigatingconceptalignmentusing}, which can be established by designing control conditions that probe cognitive abilities adversarially \cite{rane2025position}.
+It can be difficult for a human \cite{vafa2024largelanguagemodelsperform} to predict the boundary between what is feasible and infeasible for an AI model, although progress has been notable in building machine learning systems that anticipate the success of other machine learning systems \cite{zhou2026predictable, zhou2026general}.

 Why is performance jagged?
-Our thesis is that progress concentrates in capabilities where data and metrics are rich, and stalls where they are thin.
-We call the latter \textbf{cognitive dark matter} (CDM): capabilities that materially shape intelligent behavior yet are under-measured and under-represented in the data and benchmarks that drive modern AI, and thus are poorly instilled in models during training.
-Much as the existence of cosmological dark matter is inferred from its macro-effects---heavy dark matter must exist for galaxies to hold together under gravity---the existence of CDM is inferred from the fact that humans \emph{must} have certain competencies in order to survive and thrive, but these have proved difficult to elicit from and evaluate in behavior.
+Our thesis is that progress concentrates in capabilities where training data and evaluation metrics are rich, and stalls where they are thin.
+Because the behavior of an AI system reflects its training data, cognitive abilities that are under-represented in that data will be unreliable in the resulting system; the jagged profile we observe is the downstream signature of which capabilities the data does and does not carry.
+We call human brain functions that are not captured in the current AI paradigm \textbf{cognitive dark matter} (CDM): capabilities that materially shape intelligent behavior yet are under-represented in standard AI training data, and thus are poorly instilled in models during training.
+While we are not the first to use the term dark matter to refer to hidden cognitive processes \cite{ackerman2000domain, zhu2020dark, bolotta2022social}, we adopt it as an evocative metaphor for this phenomenon.
+Cosmological dark matter accounts for much of the matter in the universe, and it is not visible.
+Much as the existence of cosmological dark matter is inferred from its macro-effects---heavy dark matter must be abundant for galaxies to hold together under gravity---the existence of CDM is inferred from the fact that humans \emph{must} have certain competencies in order to survive and thrive, but these have proved difficult to elicit from and evaluate in behavior.
+Furthermore, this CDM is under-represented in the benchmarks that frontier labs have adopted to evaluate and optimize their models, so that the resulting deficits often escape detection.

 The data used to train current AI models largely amounts to human \emph{behavior}: the text, images, and other digital traces that we generate.
 Underlying these data is a set of complex causal processes: human \emph{cognition}.
 The thoughts and feelings that result in our behavior are latent variables that AI models rarely have access to.
 What we are calling cognitive dark matter is largely made up of these latent variables.
 By giving AI models better access to the underlying causal processes, we can potentially train those models to perform in ways that are more similar to humans, more interpretable, and more generalizable.